-No matter the reason for tooth loss in adults, we can use dentures to provide an effective and natural-looking replacement.
+No matter the reason for tooth loss in adults, Siegert Dental offers dentures in Onalaska, WI as an effective and natural-looking replacement option.
 With our dentures, you will be able to eat and speak as you usually would.
 We offer full and partial dentures that we will customize to your needs.
 Dentures and partial dentures are artificial teeth that can replace an entire row of teeth or all teeth in a mouth.

 Dentures and partial dentures are available at Siegert Dental in Onalaska and the surrounding area.
 Along with helping patients chew and speak without issue, dentures can also help create the appearance of a full smile again.
 With our help, you can obtain a set of functioning teeth and restore your smile.

 Call us today at (608) 788-3384 and schedule a time to discuss replacing your teeth with dentures or partial dentures.

 While there are other options available, there are several reasons that so many people turn to dentures:

 - Denture may be an affordable solution to tooth loss.
 Other tooth replacement options tend to cost more, contingent upon the insurance provider.
 Traditional full dentures and partial dentures are typically more cost-efficient than alternatives.
 This is true even when factoring in the cost of replacing the dentures every 5-10 years.

 - Lower risk associated with denture procedure.
 The patient prefers to avoid the potentially painful failure risk associated with bridges.
 Dental implants also require more invasive surgery, by nature making them riskier.
 Age and potential bone loss can increase risk.